rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 ## Server-side Validation

-when the user provides all the data and submits the form the information is sent to the server and validated.
+when the user submits the form their information is sent to the server and validated.
-The response of the “validator” is sent back to the user’s computer and may be visualized as either a confirmation message or a set of error messages.
+When the response of the “validator” is sent back to the user’s computer

+-  Return the form (with the user's data still in the fields)
+-  Provide a text description at the top of the page that indicates
+  -  there was a validation problem
+  -  describes the nature of the problem
+  -  provides ways to locate the field(s) with a problem easily.

 This experience, while less optimal than client validation, can be helped with the following considerations: